Timeline of violent incidents at the United States Capitol

 The United States Capitol in Washington, D.C., became the meeting place of the United States Congress when the building was initially completed in 1800.
 Since that time, there have been many violent and dangerous incidents, including shootings, fistfights, bombings, poisonings and a major riot.

 The first significant incident was an act of war.
 During the War of 1812, the building was burned and severely damaged by British military forces in 1814, and then rebuilt.
 Other incidents were motivated by insanity, racism, fanaticism, extremism and personal grudges, and affected the Capitol building itself and sometimes other parts of the United States Capitol Complex.
-This timeline includes incidents in which violence at the Capitol was only threatened, yet sufficient to disrupt normal procedures.
+This timeline also includes incidents in which violence at the Capitol was only threatened, yet sufficient to disrupt normal procedures.

 19th century

 August 24, 1814

 During the War of 1812, British forces briefly took control of Washington on August 24, 1814.
-They set fires throughout the Capitol, and also burned the White House, and the headquarters of the War Department and the Treasury Department.
+They set fires throughout the Capitol, and also burned the White House, the headquarters of both the War Department and the Treasury Department.
 Within the Capitol, British troops built bonfires in the chamber of the U.S. House of Representatives and the clerk's offices.
 They also set fires in the U.S. Supreme Court chamber and the Library of Congress, both of which were located in the Capitol at that time.
 The building had wooden floors and interior walls that helped spread the flames.
 Less than 24 hours later, a severe rainstorm put out the fires.
 Although the Capitol was gutted, the exterior stone walls survived, and the building was reconstructed and improved.
 It took five years until Congress reconvened at the Capitol.
 The attack was, at least in part, retaliation for American attacks in Canada, such as the Battle of York, which began on April 27, 1813, and that included the burning of the British colonial government buildings.
 Other US attacks included the Raid on Port Dover from May 14 to May 16, 1814; which included the burning of houses, flour mills, sawmills, distilleries, and barns.
 Reconstruction of the Capitol was planned and supervised by Benjamin Henry Latrobe, who was the second Architect of the Capitol.